AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 The AnyPyTools library is available on both PyPI and conda.
-It has been downloaded more than 20.000 times from the conda-forge channel and has been used in a large number of scientific publications over the last 5 years [@De_Pieri2018-py, Oliveira2017-by, Oliveira2013-ec, Oliveira2013-xi, Lund2015-ix]
+It has been downloaded more than 20.000 times from the conda-forge channel and has been used in a large number of scientific publications over the last 5 years [@De_Pieri2018-py, @Stensgaard_Stoltze2018-hi,
+@Richards2018-oj, @Theodorakos2018-jv, @DellIsola2017-ac, @Eltoukhy2017-ut,
+@Skals2017-if, @Oliveira2017-by, @Skipper_Andersen2017-cw, @Skals2017-sg,
+@Vanheule2017-sh, @Theodorakos2016-jx, @Lund2015-ix, @Oliveira2014-vd,
+@Oliveira2013-xi, @Oliveira2013-ec]

-The source code for AnyPyTools are available on GitHub and releases are archived to Zenodo with the linked DOI: [@Lund2018-jm]
+The source code for AnyPyTools is available on [GitHub](https://github.com/AnyBody-Research-Group/AnyPyTools) and releases are archived to Zenodo with the linked DOI: [@Lund2018-jm]